bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 ![Unfolding a 4-dimensional tesserect](/images/ConnM/UnfoldingHoriz.png)

 This post has already gone on far too long without a proper explanation of what I'm building.

 This is _simply_ a very, very large cluster of very, very small computers.
 The Connection Machine was designed as a massively parallel computer first.
 The entire idea was to stuff as many computers into a box, and connect those computers together.
 But then the problem became how to connect these computers.
 If you <a href="https://dspace.mit.edu/bitstream/handle/1721.1/14719/18524280-MIT.pdf">read Danny Hillis' dissertation</a>, there were several network topologies to choose from.

 These small computers could have been arranged as a (binary) tree, but this would have the downside of a communications bottleneck at the root of the tree.
 They could have been connected with a crossbar -- effectively connecting every node to every other node.
 A full crossbar requires N², where N is the number of nodes.
-This does not scale in silicon and hardware.
+While this might work with ~256 nodes, it does not scale to thousands of nodes in silicon or hardware.
 Hashnets were also considered, where everything was connected randomly.
 This is too much of a mind trip to do anything useful.

-The solution settled on was a hypercube layout, where in a network of 8 nodes (a 3D cube), each node would be connected to 3 adjacent nodes.
+The Connection Machine settled on a hypercube layout, where in a network of 8 nodes (a 3D cube), each node would be connected to 3 adjacent nodes.
 In a network of 16 nodes (4D, a tesseract), each node would have 4 connections.
 A network of 4,096 nodes would have 12 connections per node, and a network of 65,536 nodes would have 16 connections per node.

 The advantages to this layout is that routing algorithms for passing messages between nodes are simple, and there are redundant paths between nodes.
 If you want to build a hypercluster of tiny computers, you build it as a hypercube.